-Since the first demonstrations of portable PCR instrumentation19-24, several research groups have demonstrated significant progress in some of these aspirational characteristics1,3,5,7,8,10,12-14,16,25-32.
-However, there are still unfulfilled gaps concerning the development of a thorough and integrated instrument with all or most of these ideal characteristics.
+Since the first demonstrations of portable PCR instrumentation,^{19-24} several research groups have demonstrated significant progress in some of these aspirational characteris-tics. $^{1,3,5,7,8,10,12-14,16,25-32}$ However, there are still unfulfilled gaps concerning the development of a thorough and integrated instrument with all or most of these ideal characteristics.
 In an effort to tackle most of these issues, we present a design for an affordable thermocycler with an integrated fluorescent module for quantitative PCR.
 This instrument is made of 3D-printed parts and easily accessible, off-the-shelf electronics.
 Thermal cycling is enabled by two inexpensive consumer electronics parts: a power resistor and a computer fan.
-The electronics and tablet, where results are displayed in real time, are controlled from a single-board computer.
-We also developed devices consisting of 4 microwells made of acrylic via rapid prototyping.
-We characterized our instrument by carrying out qPCR reactions and found similar limits of detections compared to a commercial benchtop thermocycler.
+The electronics and tablet, where results are displayed in real-time, are controlled from a single-board computer.
+We also developed devices consisting of four microwells made of acrylic via rapid prototyping.
+We characterized our instrument by carrying out qPCR reactions and found similar limits of detections compared to those of a commercial benchtop thermocycler.